 How hotels and airlines are working to accommodate travelers

-A number of major airline and hotel brands have updated their cancellation and change policies to help travelers whose plans were affected by the COVID-19 outbreak.
-The best thing you can do if your summer travel plans have been halted by coronavirus is call and speak to customer service.
+A number of major airline and hotel brands have updated their cancellation and change policies to help travelers whose plans are affected by COVID.
+The best thing you can do if your travel plans have been halted by coronavirus is call and speak to customer service.